Ringing in joy and hope this season

 “All the money we raise stays locally to help people in need or in crisis,” Yokas said.
 “That is the great thing about this fundraiser.”

-This year Tellin will have some help with the bell ringing, and perhaps harmony with the carols.
-His wife Jeanine has also signed up as a Salvation Army volunteer for the red kettle.

-“I’m a newbie, but I’m excited to do this and I”m sure Dennis will show me the ropes,” she said.

-The Tellins and Yokas hope more persons will step forward to volunteer at one of the Oelwein red kettle locations this year.
+Yokas has some volunteers lined up and hopes more persons will step forward to volunteer at one of the Oelwein red kettle locations this year.
 Yokas said all volunteers will be required to wear face masks and practice social distancing.
 Anyone interested in volunteering or learning more about how the Salvation Army can help, may call Yokas at 319-283-3003.